 If successful, the Teesside Sanctuary award is payable in each standard academic year of your course.
 This is unless, as a result of an asylum application, you (or your spouse or civil partner) are granted indefinite leave to remain in the UK (or another form of permanent leave).
 If this happens, you must inform the University and the award will cease from the start of the next academic year, when you would be expected to apply for student finance instead.

 In additional to covering your course fees, the Sanctuary award can help to cover your other study costs (including travel, IT equipment and books) in the form of a learning bursary up to a maximum of £600 a year, paid in two instalments in each academic year.

 Complete and follow the instructions on the application form below.

-The deadline to apply for this award is 3 May 2019.
-Applications for 2019 entry are now closed.
+The deadline to apply for this award is Friday 14 August 2020.